SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 .. math::
    m_i \frac{\mathrm{d}v_i}{\mathrm{d}t} = - \sum_j x_i x_j \left[ \frac{P_i}{y_i^2} f_{ij} \nabla_i W_{ij}(h_i) + \frac{P_j}{y_j^2} f_{ji} \nabla_j W_{ji}(h_j) \right]

-and simply replace the :math:`P_i, P_j` by the pressure with the floor (when the pressure is below to floor).
+and simply replace the :math:`P_i, P_j` by the pressure with the floor (when the pressure is below the floor).
 Here the :math:`x, y` are simple weights that should never have the pressure floor included even if they are related to the pressure (e.g. pressure-entropy).

 .. code:: YAML